sagemath/trac_to_gh/Issue 2731.md

 # Issue 2731: GeneratorMatCode doesn't seem to be available in Debian's GAP

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2731

 Original creator: tabbott